Lincoln County, Nevada: Politics

-Prior to 1968, Lincoln County frequently backed the Democratic Party in presidential elections, with only five elections from 1904 to 1964 not won by a Democratic presidential candidate.
-The 1968 election began the county's status as a Republican Party stronghold, with no Democrat managing to win thirty percent of the county's votes since Jimmy Carter in 1976.
+Before 1968, Lincoln County frequently backed the Democratic Party in presidential elections, with only five elections from 1904 to 1964 not won by a Democratic nominee.
+The 1968 election began the county's status as a Republican Party stronghold, with no Democrat managing to win 30% of its votes since Jimmy Carter in 1976.
+The county since then has generally continued further into the Republican party column, with Donald Trump's 2024 performance of over 85% being the best for any Republican yet.
+In this election the county was second only to Eureka County as the most Republican county in the state of Nevada.